primatejs/primate/docs/modules/handlebars.md

 Default `"hbs"`

-The file extension to be associated with this handler.
+The file extension associated with Handlebars components.

 ## Resources